joshbegley/nyt-latest/README.md

 `Did you follow the news this week?
 Take our quiz to see how well you stack up with other Times readers.`\
 https://www.nytimes.com/interactive/2026/06/26/briefing/quiz-earthquake-heat-starmer-trump.html

-**John Bolton, Former Trump Adviser, Is Expected to Plead Guilty in Classified Information Case**\
+**John Bolton, Former Trump Adviser, Pleads Guilty in Classified Information Case**\
-`Mr. Bolton is expected to admit to mishandling classified information and could face time in prison, in an inquiry that spanned the Trump and Biden administrations.`\
+`Mr. Bolton admitted to mishandling classified information and could face time in prison, in an inquiry that spanned the Trump and Biden administrations.`\
 https://www.nytimes.com/2026/06/26/us/politics/john-bolton-trump-classified-guilty-plea.html

 **Immigration Hard-Liners Repeatedly Lost in Court Before Justices Ruled in Their Favor**\